alexandrefrancois/alexandrefrancois.github.io/_posts/2022-08-28-Digital-Resonator-II.md

 Note that this is where traditions would suggest essentially taking the signal offline and maybe doing a convolution with the waveform as the kernel (or just do an FFT and be done with it!), but I would rather recognize and accept that we don't know the future and we cannot always afford to wait for it to become the past, and thus favor a more dynamic approach.

 In order to account for phase offset, the above calculation is performed for various phases, and the resonator's amplitude is set to the maximum value across all phases.
-The phase offset resolution is also conveniently the sample duration so the resonator model adds to the oscillator model an array of same length as the resonator's period, where each position stores the amplitude amplitude value for the corresponding phase offset.
+The phase offset resolution is also conveniently the sample duration so the resonator model adds to the oscillator model an array of same length as the resonator's period, where each position stores the amplitude value for the corresponding phase offset.

 The floating-point calculations to carry for each input sample can be performed in parallel for each phase, so perfectly suited to leverage GPU acceleration.
 The complexity is linear in the number of phases, i.e. the number of samples in one period, which for low frequencies in the audible spectrum typically reaches a few thousands.

 This means a reasonable implementation on modern hardware should easily handle the computations per sample for any frequency.
 For real-time audio processing, these computations must typically be carried several tens of thousands of times per second.
 So while the computations themselves should be cheap, the setup overhead (for example copying data to/from GPU memory where required) could become a limiting factor, especially when running a number of resonators in the context of a music analysis app.

 I implemented several versions of this model, all leveraging the Accelerate framework: the first proof of concept uses Swift arrays, a much more efficient version in Swift uses "unsafe pointers", and I also made a C++ version, wrapped in Objective-C++ to bridge with Swift.
 The Swift arrays overhead proved prohibitively significant, so the app features the Swift "unsafe arrays" and the C++ implementations, in the exact same setting, so that the computation times can be directly compared.
-The C++ implementation seems to consistently outperform the Swift implementation - but this should of course be explored and confirmed in a more thoroughly and and systematically.
+The C++ implementation seems to consistently outperform the Swift implementation - but this should of course be explored and confirmed more thoroughly and systematically.

 <table align="left" cellpadding="0" cellspacing="0" class="tr-caption-container" style="margin-left: auto; margin-right: auto; text-align: left;"><tbody>
 <tr><td>Frequency</td><td>Samples / period</td><td>ns / sample</td></tr>